osisoft/Client-Failover-Service/content/administration/delete-a-group.md

    curl -i -k -u <username>:<password> -X DELETE "https://<host>:<port>/api/v1/clientfailover/groups/<groupID>"
    ```

-For additional informaton on the curl parameters, such as -i or -k, refer to the [Configuration Tool](xref:ConfigurationTools) section.
+For additional information on the curl parameters, such as -i or -k, refer to the [Configuration Tool](xref:ConfigurationTools) section.

 ## Postman